 To keep the griddle non-sticky, I recommend to scrubbing and seasoning it at the end of each use.
 Once you’ve removed the food residue, you can clean the cooking surface with an absorbent paper towel.

 If you’re having trouble removing the food debris, pour hot water over the residue to help soften it.
 Remove it using the help of a spatula or scraper, which isn’t made from metal.
 Anything too rough could damage the coating.

 After the griddle has been thoroughly cleaned, turn it on to evaporate any water which may remain on the surface after cleaning.
 To finish, apply a thin, uniform layer of oil to the cooking surface with an old towel.

 There are two reasons you should prepare your griddle for seasoning.
-In the first place, it keeps the griddle from getting rusty.
-Second, spicing up the griddle will create a natural non-stick coating.
+In the first place, it keeps the griddle from getting rusty and will add to its longevity.
+Second, spicing up the griddle will create a natural, non-stick coating.

 Before You Season Your Griddle

 You may be a novice to cooking with a griddle, but you’ll soon learn how to season it correctly for the best non-stick coating.
 Here are some tips you need to know before starting to season your grill.